cmaloney/dcos-docs/_pages/administration/installing/custom/troubleshooting.md

          mesos-dns[1197]: I1118 13:59:34.766124 1197 detect.go:313] resting before next detection cycle

-# DCOS Marathon
+# DC/OS Marathon

-DCOS Marathon is started on the master nodes.
+DC/OS Marathon is started on the master nodes.
 The native Marathon instance that is the “init system” for DCOS.
 It starts and monitors applications and services.

 **Troubleshooting:**

-*   Go directly to the DCOS Marathon web interface and view status at `<master-node>/marathon`.
+*   Go directly to the DC/OS Marathon web interface and view status at `<master-node>/marathon`.
 *   SSH to your master node and enter this command to view the logs from boot time:

          journalctl -u dcos-marathon -b

-    For example, here is a snippet of the DCOS Marathon log as it converges to a successful state:
+    For example, here is a snippet of the DC/OS Marathon log as it converges to a successful state:

          java[1288]: I1118 13:59:39.125041  1363 group.cpp:331] Group process (group(1)@10.0.7.166:48531) connected to ZooKeeper
          java[1288]: I1118 13:59:39.125100  1363 group.cpp:805] Syncing group operations: queue size (joins, cancels, datas) = (0, 0, 0)